innovatrics/dot-js-kit/README.md

 This repository is a collection of web components for face, ID document or palm photo capture with usage instructions for easy implementation into your application.

-The repository contains the following Innovatrics DOT web components:
+The repository contains the following Innovatrics IDV web components:

 - Face Auto Capture Component
 - Document Auto Capture Component